-After a short boat ride with Channel Islands Adventure Company, paddlers will land at Scorpion Anchorage on Santa Cruz Island and find a spot at Channel Islands Adventure Company’s base where guides will show paddlers where storage lockers, nearby bathrooms, and kayaking equipment are located.
-Channel Islands Adventure Company guides will give everyone a wetsuit (sized according to the information provided through the reservation), helmet, life vest, and booties, to change into prior to kayaking.
-Belongings may be stored in the storage lockers to prevent island foxes and clever crows from rummaging through them.
-Guides will also perform a brief demonstration of basic kayaking techniques for a safe adventure.
-Paddlers can help the group get to kayaking faster by using the bathrooms aboard Channel Island Adventure Company’s boat before landing at Santa Cruz Island, and wearing a bathing suit under their clothes to ease changing into a wetsuit.
+After a short boat ride from Ventura Harbor on a comfortable Island Packers boat, paddlers arrive at Scorpion Anchorage on Santa Cruz Island, and meet their kayak guides at Channel Islands Adventure Company’s base near the boat landing.
+Channel Islands Adventure Company guides provide each paddler with a wetsuit (sized according to information provided during the reservation process), safety helmet, personal floatation device, and booties, before kayaking.
+Guides also provide a brief demonstration of basic kayaking skills for a safe adventure.
+Belongings may be stored in Channel Islands Adventure Company’s storage lockers for safekeeping from curious island foxes and ravens.
+Paddlers can help the group begin kayaking sooner by using restrooms aboard the Island Packers boat 15 minutes before landing at Santa Cruz Island, and wearing a bathing suit under their clothes to ease changing into a wetsuit.

 Once everyone is suited up, it’s time to explore the kelp forests and sea caves near Scorpion Anchorage.
 In addition to being skilled kayak paddlers, Channel Islands Adventure Company guides are trained naturalists, and often spot wildlife, unique plant species, and rock formations to ensure paddlers get the most from their trip.
 They also share fun facts about the island’s geology, ecosystem, and cultural history -when they’re not guiding paddlers through the sea caves and arches.
 Entering the sea caves is optional and subject to marine conditions.
 Entering the sea caves is optional (“challenge by choice”).
 For those who choose not to enter the caves, crystal clear waters with up to 100 foot visibility and flowing kelp forests will entertain.